elliotdata/DataScience_MachineLearning_Portfolio/README.md

 # Data Science and Machine Learning Projects

 This repository contains a collection of data science and machine learning projects.
-Each project focuses on a unique aspect of data science or machine learning.

 ## Projects

 - Fruit Image Classification using CNN (Deep Learning)